Djamaa el Kebir: Interior

 The prayer hall is subdivided into eleven aisles running perpendicular to the southern qibla wall, divided by rows of horseshoe arches supported by whitewashed masonry pillars.
 The central aisle is wider than the others, hinting at the T-plan layout which would become standard in subsequent mosque architecture in Maghreb.
 A rectangular courtyard measuring about 11 by 21 meters is located in the northern part of the mosque, surrounded by arcades.

 The mihrab, which was originally built as an integral part of the mosque in 1097, was destroyed by the 17th-century French bombardment.
-The reconstructed mihrab is a typical design followed in 18th-century Algiers in the form of indented lobed arches at the end of the central and much wider nave.
+The reconstructed mihrab is a typical design followed in 18th-century Algiers in the form of indented lobed arches at the end of the central and a much wider nave.
 It is a simple fresco façade with two small spiral columns flanking it on either side with an ogive stucco arch seen in relief.
 The mihrab is set in a niche with a flat floor.
-Adjoining the mihrab on either side there are two door openings which lead to small oblong rooms, one of which housed the minbar which used to be shifted on rails to the prayer hall for the Imam to say the daily prayers and give sermons.
+Adjoining the mihrab on either side, there are two door openings which lead to small oblong rooms, one of which housed the minbar which used to be shifted on rails to the prayer hall for the Imam to say the daily prayers and give sermons.
 While the rails that were used to shift the minbar are still embedded in the floor, the minbar itself is now preserved in the National Museum of Antiquities and Islamic Arts in Algiers.

 Exterior

 Following the realignment of the main street of Rue de la Marine, substantial changes in the façade became an essential additional feature.
-As a result, a gallery or portico of columns was added at the entrance to the mosque was built in 1837 under French colonial rule in an orientalizing style of polylobed arches.
+As a result, a gallery or portico of columns was added at the entrance to the mosque and was built in 1837 under French colonial rule in an orientalizing style of polylobed arches.
 It reuses Italian marble columns from the 18th-century al-Sa'ida Mosque.

 According to French scholar Georges Marçais, the minaret, which was first added in the early 14th century, was rebuilt or remodelled again in a later period.
 This minaret's surface is indented with rectangular niches decorated by polylobed blind arches, as well as with panels and bands of blue and white ceramic tiles.
 In another part of the mosque, in the north-east corner, is the Bab al-Jenina which, along with the minaret, is meant for the exclusive use of the imam of the mosque.
 It has several rooms for routine use.